RoverTech-team/arm/setup/README.md

 ### With launch.py
 (launch.py is located in rovertest/src/rover_model/launc)
 After creating the "launch.py" file, use the following command to launch RViz:
+(from an ubuntu terminal in the the vnc gui window)
 ```bash
 ros2 launch rover_model display.launch.py
 ```